Soay123/SilverSatPersonalDevWork/README.md

     - V2 = I \_ X2
     - Note: Vin = V1 + V2

+  4. Voltage at Vout

   - Voltage Divider: (X1 \* X2)/(X1+X2)
   - Current is the same over entire circuit
   - Since I is the same, be sure to take that into account so that you do not exceed 10 mA

 ```